zgxSystems/UXPEP/README.md

-# foxPEP - A Better UXP [ Release 3.0 ]
+# UXPEP - For A Better UXP [ Release 3.0 ]

-The Firefox Partitioned Engine Patch, otherwise abbreviated as foxPEP, is a ﬁnely tuned all-in-one conﬁguration patch designed exclusively for UXP-based browsers that automatically applies a carefully curated collection of advanced browser parameters to achieve a faster, smoother, and more secure web browsing experience on both legacy and modern computer systems alike.
+The Unified XUL Partitioned Engine Patch, otherwise abbreviated as UXPEP, is a ﬁnely tuned all-in-one conﬁguration patch designed exclusively for UXP-based browsers that automatically applies a carefully curated collection of advanced browser parameters to achieve a faster, smoother, and more secure web browsing experience on both legacy and modern computer systems alike.

 As such, the following improvements should be experienced after installing the patch: